-This one is his 4th iteration of this coat.
+This one is his 4th iteration of this trench coat.
 The cut and style suits him so perfectly that it’s his trademark outerwear at this point.

-The Edwardian style of this long leather coat stems mostly from the dramatic collar lines and the broad double breasted cut and the silhouette when worn, it’s pretty body conscious.
+The Edwardian style of this long leather coat stems mostly from the dramatic collar lines and the broad double-breasted cut and the silhouette when worn, it’s pretty body conscious.

-My client has one in an almost Oxblood shade of brown, in a very, very lightweight lambskin – that one he’s worn the heck out of.
+My client has one in an almost Oxblood shade of brown, in a very lightweight lambskin – that one he’s worn the heck out of.

-He also has one in heavy, rich brown buckskin suede– which he wears when it’s very cold, and one in a a little more formal looking skin, a very smooth caramel/honey colored calfskin.
+He also has one in heavy, rich brown buckskin suede– which he wears when it’s very cold, and one in a a little more formal looking skin, a very smooth caramel/honey colored baby calfskin.

-These are the previous iterations of this coat:
+Here are the previous iterations of this coat: